Claudette Colbert: Middle years, 1945–1961

+screened in the U.S. in 1957.

 In 1954, Colbert turned down a million-dollar broadcast deal with NBC-TV, but made a pact with CBS-TV to star in several teleplays.
-After a successful appearance in a television version of The Royal Family (a parody of the Barrymore family in The Best of Broadway series), she took on more than 20 television works.
-She starred in television adaptations of Blithe Spirit in 1956 and The Bells of St. Mary's in 1959, and guest-starred on Robert Montgomery Presents and Playhouse 90.
+After a successful appearance in a television version of The Royal Family (1954, co-starring Fredric March)—a parody of the Barrymore family featured on The Best of Broadway series—she took on more than 25 television works, including talk shows, until 1960.
+She starred in major television adaptation of The Bells of St. Mary's in 1959, and guest-starred on anthology drama series such as Robert Montgomery Presents and Playhouse 90.
+Also, she garnered praise from television critics in special productions such as The Guardsman (1955), and Blithe Spirit (1956).
+A monthly information series The Women (for which she was host in 1959) did well enough.

+One of her best TV roles was as a Seattle's widow on One Coast of White (1957), co-starring Paul Henreid.

+In 1957, she was cast as Lucy Bradford, wife of schoolteacher Jim Bradford (Jeff Morrow), in the Blood in the Dust episode of CBS's Dick Powell's Zane Grey Theatre.
+In the story, Jim refuses to back down when a gunman orders him to leave town, and Lucy is distressed because Jim hasn't fired a weapon since he was in the Civil War.
+In the show's 1960 episode So Young the Savage Land, she played Beth Brayden, who becomes disillusioned with her rancher-husband Jim (John Dehner) when he turns to violence to protect their property.

+Around 1960, she said that American audiences are much harder to entertain nowadays.
+With so much free (TV) theater coming into the home they have become critics.

 In 1956, Colbert hosted the 28th Academy Awards ceremony.

-In 1957, she was cast as Lucy Bradford, wife of schoolteacher Jim Bradford (Jeff Morrow), in the "Blood in the Dust" episode of CBS's Dick Powell's Zane Grey Theatre.
-In the story, Jim refuses to back down when a gunman orders him to leave town, and Lucy is distressed because Jim hasn't fired a weapon since he was in the Civil War.

-In the show's 1960 episode "So Young the Savage Land", she played Beth Brayden, who becomes disillusioned with her rancher-husband Jim (John Dehner) when he turns to violence to protect their property.

-In 1958, she returned to Broadway in The Marriage-Go-Round, for which she was nominated for a Best Actress Tony Award.
+She returned to Broadway to replace Margaret Sullavan in Janus that year.
+This was followed by the 1958 play The Marriage-Go-Round, for which she was nominated for a Best Actress Tony Award.